-If the bowel is fully obstructed, then this will not clear on its own.
-Sometimes a partial bowel obstruction may clear on its own, but it is always important to contact your veterinarian for advice as any kind of bowel obstruction can result in death if left untreated.
+If the bowel is fully obstructed, it will not be clear.
+Sometimes a partial bowel obstruction may clear on its own.
+Still, it is always important to contact your veterinarian for advice, as any kind of bowel obstruction can result in death if left untreated.

 How much does surgery cost to remove a sock from a dog’s stomach?

 This will vary hugely depending on the type of surgery that takes place, how long they need to stay in the hospital, and what type of medications they need, as well as other factors.
 The cost to treat an intestinal obstruction could range anywhere from $700-$7,000.
 Your veterinarian will be able to give you a more accurate estimate.